Skip to content

 Yak-42D

-Yak-42D is the representative branch of the Yakovlev Yak-42 family, capturing the longer-range branch most closely tied to the family’s lasting service.
+Yak-42D is a retired member of the Yakovlev Yak-42 family, known for the longer-range branch most closely tied to the family’s lasting service.

 Range 2,200 nm · Entry 1981